RedDusty/tapper/README.md

 # Tapper

 **Production - [tapper.vercel.app](https://tapper.vercel.app/)**
-## Currently not working because Heroku is no longer free

 Online real-time mini game.
 You need to click on all free squares as quickly as possible to get points.
 ## What's available: